visit-dav/visit/src/doc/getting_help/platforms.rst

 Supported Versions
 ~~~~~~~~~~~~~~~~~~

+A VisIt_ version number is composed of three digits, ``A.B.C``, where ``A`` is the major version, ``B`` is the minor version and ``C`` is the patch version.
+Patch releases are made approximately 2-4 times a year and are designed to be compatible.
+Minor releases are made approximately 1-2 times a year and are not compatible with any prior versions.
+Major releases are made infrequently.
+Major releases are not compatible with any prior versions and might also not be compatible with older operating systems, older compilers, and/or older primary dependencies (e.g. VTK or GL).

+.. tip:: Use VisIt_'s `GitHub milestones <https://github.com/visit-dav/visit/milestones>`__ page or reach out to the VisIt_ team on our `GitHub discussions <https://github.com/visit-dav/visit/discussions>`__ page if you need help planning for upcoming releases of VisIt_.

 Only in very rare circumstances does the VisIt_ team have the resources to update a previously released version of VisIt_.
 This does occasionally happen but it is very rare.
 Instead, we ask that users please try to keep up to date with the most current minor release of VisIt.